jceha/NewWebPage/README.md

 # About
-I am in the second year of my Ph.D. at the University of Waterloo, advised by Dr. Edith Law.
-My interests lie in increasing our understanding of cognition so that we can develop innovative, intuitive interactions, specifically those that can improve the lives of people.
-To this end, my research currently focuses on curiosity-driven teaching and learning.
+Jessy is in the second year of her Ph.D. at the University of Waterloo, advised by Dr. Edith Law.
+Her interests lie in increasing our understanding of cognition so that we can develop innovative, intuitive interactions, specifically those that can improve the lives of people.
+To this end, Jessy's research currently focuses on curiosity-driven teaching and learning.

 ## Education